On highly regular embeddings: Introduction and statement of the main results

-The framework of Cohen \& Handel~\cite{cohen-handel} relates the existence of a $k$-regular map to the existence of a specific inverse of an appropriate vector bundle.
-Using Stiefel--Whitney classes, combined with a key observation by Hung~\cite{hung}, we here get an extension of the Chisholm result with explicit lower bounds for \emph{all} values of $d$; it will appear below as Theorem~\ref{theorem:Main-1}: \begin{compactitem} \item[] {\em For any $d\geq 1$ and $k\geq 1$ there is no $k$-regular map $\RR^d\to\RR^{d(k-\alpha (k))+\alpha (k)-1}$.} \end{compactitem} This reproduces Chisholm's bound for the case of $d$ being a power of $2$, while for other values of $d$ our bounds are in general better than Karasev's.
+The framework of Cohen \& Handel~\cite{cohen-handel} relates the existence of a $k$-regular map to the existence of a specific inverse of the regular representation vector bundle over the unordered configuration space.
+Using Stiefel--Whitney classes of this vector bundle, combined with a key observation by Hung~\cite{hung}, we here get an extension of the Chisholm result with explicit lower bounds for \emph{all} values of $d$; it will appear below as Theorem~\ref{theorem:Main-1}: \begin{compactitem}[\quad] \item[] {\em For any $d\geq 1$ and $k\geq 1$ there is no $k$-regular map $\RR^d\to\RR^{d(k-\alpha (k))+\alpha (k)-1}$.} \end{compactitem} This reproduces Chisholm's bound for the case of $d$ being a power of $2$, while for other values of $d$ our bounds are in general better than Karasev's.
 In particular, our lower bound will turn out to be tight for $k=3$.
 We mention without giving details that our methods can also be used to get rid of the assumption that $k$ is a power of $2$ in the theorem of Vassiliev appearing in~\cite[Theorem~1]{vassiliev}.

 A smooth embedding $M\to\RR^N$ of a manifold $M$ is an $\ell$-skew embedding if for any $\ell$ pairwise distinct points on $M$ the corresponding tangent spaces of the image in~$\RR^N$ are skew.
 The notion of $\ell$-skew embeddings is a natural extension of the notion of totally skew embeddings ($2$-skew embeddings) as introduced and studied in 2008 by Ghomi \& Tabachnikov~\cite{ghomi-tabachnikov}.
 The existence of $2$-skew embeddings was studied in a number of concrete examples by Barali\'c et al.~\cite{baralic-prvulovic-stojanovic-vrecica-zivaljevic}.
-Following the same pattern as in the case of the $k$-regular maps, we get a new lower bound for the existence of $\ell$-skew embeddings that will appear later as Theorem~\ref{theorem:Main-2}: \begin{compactitem} \item[] \emph{For $d\geq 1$ and $\ell\geq 1$ there is no $\ell$-skew embedding $\RR^d\to\RR^{2^{\gamma(d)}(\ell-\alpha(\ell))+(d+1)\alpha(\ell)-2}$, where $\gamma(d)=\lfloor\log_2d\rfloor+1$.} \end{compactitem} In particular, for $\ell=2$ our bound contains the bound of Ghomi \& Tabachnikov~\cite[Theorem~1.4 and Corollary~1.5]{ghomi-tabachnikov}.
+Following the same pattern as in the case of the $k$-regular maps, we get a new lower bound for the existence of $\ell$-skew embeddings that will appear later as Theorem~\ref{theorem:Main-2}: \begin{compactitem}[\quad] \item[] \emph{For $d\geq 1$, $\ell\geq 1$ and $\gamma(d)=\lfloor\log_2d\rfloor+1$ there is no $\ell$-skew embedding } \end{compactitem} In particular, for $\ell=2$ our bound contains the bound of Ghomi \& Tabachnikov~\cite[Theorem~1.4 and Corollary~1.5]{ghomi-tabachnikov}.